Sean ‘Diddy’ Combs arrested in New York, his attorney tells CNN - KESQ

 (CNN) — Music mogul Sean “Diddy” Combs, who has faced a parade of sexual assault lawsuits and a federal human trafficking probe in the last year, has been arrested, the producer’s attorney tells CNN.

-Combs – who has been in New York City since last week – was arrested Monday at the Park Hyatt Hotel on 57th Street in Manhattan and taken into custody by Homeland Security Investigations at approximately 8:15 p.m., a source familiar with the negotiations tells CNN.
+Combs was arrested Monday night at the Park Hyatt Hotel in Manhattan and taken into custody by Homeland Security Investigations, a source familiar with negotiations for his surrender told CNN.

-The arrest was made based on an indictment which is expected to be unsealed Tuesday morning, according to a statement from Damian Williams, US attorney for the Southern District of New York.
+The arrest was made based on an indictment that is expected to be unsealed Tuesday morning, according to a statement from Damian Williams, US attorney for the Southern District of New York.

-The charges and details of the case against Combs are unclear at this time.
+HSI, the lead investigative arm of the Department of Homeland Security, is responsible for investigating transnational crime and threats, including human trafficking, terrorism, drug smuggling and other organized criminal activity.

-Negotiations for the Combs’ surrender had been ongoing, and the sealed indictment was voted on Monday, according to the source.
+Combs has been in New York since last week, his attorney said.
+Negotiations for his surrender had been ongoing and a grand jury voted to indict Thursday, September 12, according to the source.

 Combs’ attorney said that the musician has been cooperating with the investigation that led to the indictment and “voluntarily relocated to New York last week in anticipation of these charges.”
 His team maintains his innocence, and says he has “nothing to hide.”